Meet the Hound Group

 - Six Best In Show winners have come from the Hound Group*, including the Afghan Hound, Beagle, Scottish Deerhound and Whippet.

-- In 2018, a Borzoi fueled by Purina Pro Plan won the Group.†
+- In 2019, a Dachshund (Longhaired) fueled by Purina Pro Plan won the Group.†